theedgy/cc-post/POST.md

 ```

 I strongly believe the code is self explained.
-Some variables and objects you may noticed not described we will discus later as well when we connect our store.
+Some variables and objects you may noticed are not described.
+We will discus them later as well when we connect our store.
 For now to avoid confusions you can imagine they are just passed props to our components.
-Every step of our article wll have a [codesandbox.io](https://codesandbox.io "codesandbox.io") full code included so you can always reference to full working example over there :)
+Every step of our articles will have a [codesandbox.io](https://codesandbox.io "codesandbox.io") entire code included so you can always reference to working example over there :)

 Our Teams component will just display title and loop of single Team components.